Finding the right supplements for runners can be overwhelming when you are first starting out but it does not have to be!

 Just in case we are not clear….What are supplements?

 Supplements are as the word suggests, a supplement to your main diet or as Google Dictionary states: “something that completes or enhances something else when added to it”.

 Wikipedia defines a dietary supplement: “A dietary supplement is a manufactured product intended to supplement the diet when taken by mouth as a pill, capsule, tablet, or liquid.”

 Usually they are taken with a meal or at a set time during the day but they never should replace your regular meals.
 They are meant to keep you functioning at optimal health levels.

-(Disclaimer: I’m not a medical doctor, just sharing my experience as a runner and kinesiologist.)
+(Disclaimer: I’m not a medical doctor, just sharing my favorite supplements for runners as a runner, a running coach and a kinesiologist.)

 My recommendation: take a ¼ teaspoon of the crystalline Vitamin C listed above daily, bump it up to ½ teaspoon or more on long running days.
 If you are taking Vitamin C tablets then aim for about 500mg daily and up to 1000mg on long running days.

 Vitamin B - there are a slew of different B vitamins which play important roles in so many different areas.

 One of the most beneficial perks of taking a B Vitamin for a runner is that they enhance your energy production and aren’t we always looking to keep our energy levels up with our running routine?